-The Fort Lauderdale ADA claims lawyers at the Law Offices of Anidjar & Levine are dedicated to fighting for the rights of employees who suffer discrimination because of their conditions.
+The Fort Lauderdale personal injury lawyers who handle ADA claims at the Law Offices of Anidjar & Levine are dedicated to fighting for the rights of employees who suffer discrimination because of their conditions.
 We have extensive experience handling all types of ADA claims, recovering compensation for disabled workers in Fort Lauderdale and other areas of Florida.

 We Work on a Contingency-Fee-Basis

 Our team goes the extra mile for our clients.
 When you team up with us, not only will you get your attorney’s phone number, but we can also start rendering services at no upfront cost.

 This is called working on a contingency-fee-basis, and it is how we serve many of our clients.
 Do not worry about paying us until your case successfully comes to an end.
 Otherwise, you don’t pay our attorney’s fees.

 For a free legal consultation with a americans with disabilities act (ada) claims & violations lawyer serving Fort Lauderdale, 800-747-3733

 You Have Rights under the Americans with Disabilities Act

 It is unlawful to discriminate against qualified employees based on their disabilities.
 The Americans with Disabilities Act (ADA) is a federal law that specifically prohibits discrimination on the basis of disability in employment.

 The U.S. Equal Employment Opportunity Commission (EEOC) enforces the provisions of the ADA.
 Despite the various protections provided by federal civil rights laws, the EEOC still receives more charges of disability discrimination than any other type of complaint.